Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

 This gallery is a playground for the imagination, where clever projections create a mesmerizing experience on mirrored surfaces.
 It's like diving into a world where Surrealism meets Post-Impressionism.
 Keep your eyes peeled for iconic pieces like The Scream by Munch and Klimt's The Tree of Life, both dripping with emotion and meaning!

-True to its name, this gallery takes you on a fascinating journey through a variety of landscapes.
-As one of Frameless's biggest exhibits, it displays everything from crashing oceans and quaint countryside to bustling cities and fiery volcanoes.
-Curated by the talented Ron Colvard, this gallery also features nine enchanting tracks that blend the melodious tunes of piano, violin, cello, and mandolin.
-Keep your eyes peeled for breathtaking takes on iconic masterpieces, like Canaletto's Venice courtyard and Van Gogh's mesmerizing Starry Night!
+As one of Frameless's biggest exhibits, this gallery displays everything from crashing oceans and quaint countryside to bustling cities and fiery volcanoes.
+Curated by Ron Colvard, this gallery also features nine tracks that blend piano, violin, cello, and mandolin tunes.
+Keep your eyes peeled for takes on Canaletto's Venice Courtyard and Van Gogh's Starry Night!

-Imagine a world where colors, shapes, and forms do all the talking.
 This gallery brings together legends like Kandinsky, Klimt, Mondrian, and more to challenge everything you thought you knew about art.
-It's like stepping into these abstract pioneers' minds, unraveling humanity's essence through wild, unconventional expressions.
-To top it off, Nick Powell's 12-track soundscape blends classical and modern melodies on an epic surround system and adds depth to the experience.
+It's like stepping into these pioneers' minds, unraveling humanity's essence through unconventional expressions.
+To top it off, Nick Powell's 12-track soundscape blends classical and modern melodies on an epic surround system.

 Henri Rousseau's The Dream is a masterpiece from 1910 that takes you right into this surreal jungle world.
 A naked woman lies in the midst of it, surrounded by strange, symbolic beasts.
 It's got that dreamy, hallucinatory vibe that really plays with the boundary between reality and imagination.
 No wonder it's a precursor to Surrealism!

 Munch's The Scream is like the ultimate mood when life's overwhelming.
-The leading figure looks like they're either freaking out or totally lost in their thoughts and the whole background?
-Wild.
-It's got this intense color scheme that makes you feel the chaos, yet it captures that raw, panicky energy in a beautiful way.
+The leading figure looks like they're either freaking out or lost in their thoughts and the background.
+It's got this intense color scheme that makes you feel the chaos, yet it captures that raw, panicky energy beautifully.
 Munch truly nailed the "feeling everything at once" mood.

 Starry Night Over the Rhône is Van Gogh at his finest.
 He's not just painting a night scene—he's making it move, like the stars and water are dancing together.
-The reflections of the lights on the river add this soft glow that's so calming yet humming with energy.
-Van Gogh's attention to detail here, especially with the swirling sky and shimmering water, gives the painting a magical quality.
-It's one of those works where you can feel the night as much as you see it.
+The reflections of the lights on the river add a soft glow that's calming yet humming with energy.
+Van Gogh's attention to detail, with the swirling sky and shimmering water, gives the painting a magical quality.

 Rembrandt's Christ in the Storm on the Lake of Galilee is perhaps one of his most dramatic pieces.
-It's not just the crazy storm that pulls you in—it's the way he paints the fear and panic on everyone's faces.
-The light coming down on Jesus makes you feel hope in that moment, even with all the pandemonium around.
-When you see it projected in full scale, it feels like you're caught right in the storm with them—it's gripping, to say the least.
+It's not just the storm that pulls you in—it's the way he paints the fear and panic on everyone's faces.
+The light coming down on Jesus makes you feel hope.
+When you see it projected in full scale, it feels like you're caught right in the storm with them.

-The Ten Largest, Youth by Hilma af Klint is one of those pieces that feels like it's saying a lot without words.
+The Ten Largest, Youth by Hilma af Klint feels like it's saying a lot without words.
 It's part of her spiritual journey, using bright colors and shapes to symbolize growth and evolution.
-Klint was a total pioneer in abstract art, way ahead of her time—even before names like Kandinsky and Malevich appeared.
-What's fascinating is how she blends the spiritual and material worlds so seamlessly—it's like the painting is trying to connect your soul to something higher.
+Klint was a pioneer in abstract art, ahead of her time—even before Kandinsky and Malevich.
+What's fascinating is how she blends the spiritual and material worlds so seamlessly.

-If you're into art that really makes you think, check out Wassily Kandinsky's Yellow, Red, Blue from 1925.
-This masterpiece is a playful mix of primary colors and geometric shapes like squares and circles.
+Wassily Kandinsky's Yellow, Red, Blue from 1925 is a playful mix of primary colors and geometric shapes.
 It's split into two halves, with the left side radiating bright hues and sharp lines while the right side offers a darker, more abstract feel.
-Kandinsky's genius lies in his study of color psychology and how music influences visual art, helping you to understand how color influences our emotions.
+Kandinsky's genius lies in his study of color psychology and how music influences visual art and our emotions.

 Frameless showcases 42 stunning masterpieces by 29 legendary artists, including renowned names like Monet, Van Gogh, and Klimt.